 The Plaza Hotel was recently renovated, refreshed and refurnished.
 It sits at the intersection of Main and Fremont offering views of both the Strip and the Fremont Street Experience.
 The rooms are bigger than standard hotel fare in Las Vegas and are a much better value.
 A brand-new casino floor and ten new restaurants complete the renovation.
-A pool is open seasonally and the Swingers Lounge offers dueling pianos nightly.
+A pool is open seasonally.

 The must see attraction to Downtown is the Fremont Street Experience, a 5 block pedestrian mall under a canopy of lights known as Viva Vision.
 This entertainment extravaganza features light, audio and visual shows that are rotated in and out.
 Among the shows featured are “Bad to the Bone,” “A Tribute to Queen,” and “KISS over Vegas.”
 Shopping, dining and free live performances line the street from the Plaza Hotel all the way to the Neonopolis mall.
 For the adventurous a zip line ride breezes beneath the light canopy at speeds of 30 mph.
 At the end of Fremont Street is the East District with a group of eclectic bars, coffee houses, lounges and art galleries that are teeming with the artsy, hipster type.